Behind the scenes of Trump's hasty chief of staff pick

 Breaking News Emails

-WASHINGTON — U.S. budget director Mick Mulvaney woke up Friday and headed to the White House expecting to attend a meeting on federal budget issues, according to a source close to him.
+WASHINGTON — Budget director Mick Mulvaney headed to the White House Friday expecting to attend a meeting on federal budget issues, according to a source close to him.
 Instead, by the end of the day, he would — at least temporarily — become President Donald Trump’s third chief of staff.

-Trump, who had been rebuffed by at least two potential replacements to outgoing chief of staff, Gen. John Kelly, hastily settled on Mulvaney as acting chief after initially refusing vice presidential chief of staff Nick Ayer’s request to serve in a similar interim capacity.
+Trump, who had been rebuffed by at least two potential replacements to the outgoing chief of staff, Gen. John Kelly, hastily settled on Mulvaney as acting chief after initially refusing vice presidential chief of staff Nick Ayers' request to serve in a similar interim capacity.

 The president made the decision after polling several members of his Cabinet, including at a Thursday evening White House holiday party, according to sources.
 All of them expressed approval of Mulvaney, also a former congressman.